ben-rogerson/twin.macro/README.md

 ## Features

-**👍 Supports Tailwind v1.2.0** - All classes are available (except [container](https://tailwindcss.com/docs/container)) with support for [custom utility plugins](https://tailwindcss.com/docs/plugins/#adding-utilities)
+**👍 Supports [Tailwind v1.2.0](https://github.com/tailwindcss/tailwindcss/releases/tag/v1.2.0)** ([1.4.0 coming soon](https://github.com/ben-rogerson/twin.macro/issues/45)) - Every class is available with support for [custom utility plugins](https://tailwindcss.com/docs/plugins/#adding-utilities)

+**👍 All variants, all the time** - Every variant is at your fingertips so you can focus more on styling and less on configuration

-**🙅🏻 No PurgeCSS required** - Unlike Tailwind, there's no need to pre-generate a css file with all the possible styles.
-Instead, Twin converts used Tailwind classes into css object styles using Babel
+**👍 Adds no size to your build** - Twin converts any classes you've used into css objects using Babel and then compiles itself away - no runtime required!

 **🛎 Helpful suggestions for mistypings** - Twin chimes in with class and variant examples from your Tailwind config: